albinamels/Crepe-Shop/README.md

-## Responsive Restaurant Website Design Using HTML CSS and JavaScript
+## Welcome to the [Responsive Restaurant Website](https://blinblin.netlify.app/) Design project!
-Welcome to the [Responsive Restaurant Website](https://blinblin.netlify.app/) Design project!
-This website is designed using HTML, CSS, and JavaScript to create a modern and interactive user experience.
-The site is fully responsive, ensuring compatibility across all devices, including mobile phones and tablets.
+This project is a fully responsive website for my friend's small family business — a crepe shop — using HTML, CSS, and JavaScript.
+The site features real data and photos, providing a modern and interactive user experience.
+Designed to be compatible across all devices, the website ensures seamless navigation on both mobile and desktop platforms.
+The project is deployed via Netlify.

 **Features:**
 - Smooth Scrolling: Implemented smooth scrolling for seamless navigation through each section.